TimJeric1/FunTimer/readme.md

 - When screen is on, fire a notification alarm.
 - When screen is off, fire a fullscreen alarm.
 - Mute the alarm without dismissing it
-- View current timers/alarms (unfinished)
+- View current timers/alarms
-- View past timers/alarms (in development)
+- View past timers/alarms

 <h2 align="center">Architecture ☁</h2>